 The AgeWellAccounts project (2016 joint call) studies how the different dimensions of wellbeing change over the life course and how they differ between countries.
 The aim is to identify the main determinants that influence wellbeing at each stage of life and to explore the relation between wellbeing and intergenerational support.
-This project published three policy policy briefs on I) age and gender inequalities in work and leisure time II) fertility and territorial well-being in Italy and III) inequalities in living standards across ages in France.
-Below you can find the executive summaries.
+This project published two policy policy briefs on:

 This research quantifies the inequalities in living standards across ages in France.
-The standard of living of individuals is evaluated using individualized disposable income and private consumption.
-Results based on econometric models reveal that for the whole population, disposable income by age increases sharply (+43.7%) from ages 27 to 47, then levels out until 62 and finally rises moderately (+27.9%) until age 82.
-Furthermore, living standards are decomposed by educational attainment.
-The picture is very different for individuals without higher education: the increase in disposable income from ages 27 to 47 is much lower -it amounts to 23.9%- and a significant decline is observed around the retirement age.
+We evaluate the standard of living of individuals using individualized disposable income and private consumption.
+Results based on econometric models reveal that for the whole population disposable income by age increases sharply (+43.7%) from ages 27 to 47.
+It levels out until 62 and finally rises moderately (+27.9%) until age 82.
+Furthermore, educational attainment decomposes living standards .
+The picture is very different for individuals without higher education.
+The increase in disposable income from ages 27 to 47 is much lower and significantly declines around the retirement age.
 Disposable income for those without higher education is 11% lower at age 62 compared to age 47.